 At his lowest point, Matumani came to Teen Challenge Kenya at the urging of his niece and sister.
 In just one interview with Teen Challenge, he realized there was hope for him.
 He gave his life to Christ while enrolled in the program and found freedom from his addiction – a freedom made possible by the love of Jesus.

 India, Southern Asia

 She is clothed with strength and dignity, and she laughs without fear of the future.

-Sungita walked into the Teen Challenge Center in Delhi seeking something very important: her worth.
-She was poor, and a woman: two characteristics that earned her very little value in India.
+Sungita walked into the Teen Challenge Center in Delhi seeking something very important - her worth.
+She was poor and a woman.
+These two characteristics that earned her very little value in India.